babylonchain/networks/bbn-test-4/finality-providers/README.md

 3. A proof of submitting their deposit and the deposit having sufficient confirmations.

-Finality providers can submit their information prior or after the testnet launch.
+Finality providers can submit their information prior to or after the testnet launch.
 To be included in the initial list that is displayed in the staking web app, they have to submit the information prior to the launch.